facelessuser/ColorHelper/docs/src/markdown/settings/previews.md

 !!! new "New in 3.8.0"

 Select the gamut space used for color previews.
 You should only pick a space that matches your system.
-If you happen to have a display that does not align with one of the spaces below, you may just have to pick whatever is closes.
+If you happen to have a display that does not align with one of the spaces below, you may just have to pick whatever is closest.

-Previews accuracy is based on how precise Sublime's is able to render colors and how close one of these profiles aligns to your display.
+Preview accuracy is based on how precise Sublime is able to render colors and how close one of these profiles aligns to your display and it's currently configured profile.
 If at one time, Sublime actually manages colors, this may or may not be required, or may change in functionality.
+If your display supports Display P3, but is configured with a profile for sRGB, then you should not touch the below setting.

 ```js
     // The gamut space to render previews in.